 Due in part to its proximity to both Belgium and Germany, the province has a unique history and heritage, and many people speak Limburgish alongside Dutch.
 This rich culture is on show wherever you go in Limburg; the best example is found in the gorgeous city of Maastricht – the undoubted crown jewel of the province.

-With lots of rolling hills and age-old castles dotted about the countryside, Limburg is well worth checking out for all that it has to offer.
+With lots of rolling hills and age-old castles dotted about the countryside, Limburg is well worth checking out.
+Explore this unique province with our list of the best places to visit in Limburg.

 Pulling into one of the two stations feels momentous as the whistle blows and you grind to a halt.
 While passengers are sure to enjoy the peaceful ride, you can add to the occasion by arranging to have English High Tea while watching the world pass by the window.